hannobraun/cnc-mill/README.md

 - What size screw do I go with?
 - What accuracy do I need?
 - HIWIN is probably too expensive.
 Do cheaper options require different research?
+- What about preload?
+The HIWIN data sheet makes it sound like preload should be avoided, if at all possible.
+But isn't the whole point of a ball screw to avoid backlash?

 ### Frame